DFHack/dfhack/docs/guides/modding-guide.rst

 ``repeat-util`` is used to run a function once per a configurable number of frames (paused or unpaused), ticks (unpaused), in-game days, months, or years.
 If you need to be aware the instant something happens, you'll need to run a check once a tick.
-Be careful not to do this gratuitiously, though, since running that often can slow down the game!
+Be careful not to do this gratuitously, though, since running that often can slow down the game!

 ``eventful``, on the other hand, is much more performance-friendly since it will